 Decorating nurseries and kids rooms can easily get out of hand.
 Let’s be honest, some parents-to-be spend hundreds (maybe thousands) of dollars on rocking chairs, cribs, bedding, wall paper and decorations.
 Only later do they realize that their kiddo couldn’t care less, all she needed was the basics since she spends all her time in the family room anyway…

 Because I don’t like buying things (hmmm) we actually ended up spending only 80 dollars in his room.
 In total!

-I should tell you that August’s diaper station is not in his room, but in our master bathroom, so the cost for building that piece of furniture (which hubby did) is not included.
+I should tell you that the diaper station is not in baby’s room, but in our master bathroom, so the cost for building that piece of furniture (which hubby did) is not included.
 I am not entirely sure how much we spent on the materials needed, maybe 100 dollars (plus time and love).
 If you want to read more about cost and needs for a diaper station, check out this post.

 Now, here’s how we did it eco- and budget friendly:

 I looked around a bit and concluded that there aren’t really any eco-friendly, affordable, must-have cribs on the market.
 Instead, what makes most sense for a sustainable family is to buy baby’s bed second hand.
 We got lucky that a friend of ours had just put hers up for sale, including a mattress (made in USA!) so we claimed that one right away.
 She asked for $75 but we gave her four twenties.

 So what about the bedding?
 Well, we were gifted four blankets, my favorite being the one from SwaddleDesigns (100% cotton, made in USA) which tot sleeps on top of most nights.
 He does not use blankets very often, however when it’s cold in the house, we have plenty he can use; the four mentioned but also a fluffy warm blanket from when I was a baby.
 Chances are you will be gifted blankets, so no need to buy in advance.